lezetho/YouTube-Radio/README.md

 <img align="center" src="./images/Discord.JS_v13YouTube_Radio.png" alt="Repo Banner">

+> [!WARNING]
+>
+> ⚠️ This project is unmaintained. ⚠️
+> ---
+>
+> **Notice:** This project is no longer maintained for a number of reasons.
+For one, **I do not use Discord.JS v13 anymore**.
+It's simply out-of-date and I'd rather use v14.
+Another reason is that it goes against YouTube's ToS.
+YouTube has banned the use of YouTube on Discord bots (something around that, you should research it in your free time) and the package I am using for this (ytdl) is impacted with this.
+You can make edits if you'd like however there will be no updates on this project anymore.

 # YouTube Radio

 The YouTube radio is a bot that takes specific YouTube video URLs and plays it in a specifc channel!